elunna/nerfhack-changelog/README.md

 * In xnh this spell was reserved for 'dark speech' - a nasty group of curses that Asmodeus and Demogorgon can use.
 But I thought it would be pretty cool if extracted out and used as a new clerical spell.
 Not too many monsters use clerical spells, but they tend to be potent.
 The spell itself is pretty straightforward: it inflicts withering on the player.
 Since withering cannot be cured, this could end up quite dangerous if multiple blights are cast.

     In xnh, the duration of the withering was 100-140 turns.
 For the big demons this might fly, but for lesser spellcasters I reduced it to 20-60 turns.
 In xnh I believe this could only be cast in melee range, but now it can also be cast up to 8 squares away - further increasing its deadliness.
+*  Being polyd into a non-living form protects against the blight spell.

 **evil eye (mage spell):**
 * Ported from dNetHack